fotohansel - Fotolia

 Meanwhile, German car manufacturer Daimler uses IoT data to automate safety procedures when its vehicles are on the move.
 For example, Daimler trucks are fitted with proximity control, stop-and-go assist, emergency brake assist, lane-keeping assist and 3D maps to help drivers maintain safe distances from other vehicles.
 The firm has also developed stereo cameras and radar sensors to help improve driver response times.

-The IoT brings multiple implications for datacentre and storage design.
+The internet of things brings multiple implications for datacentre and storage design.
 First, it will be critical to get the data off devices, which mostly contain little internal storage, and onto a secured, backed-up storage system.

 Not only is this data unique, but it can be very valuable.
 It could include environmental data that enables the business to track costs, or core sample data from exploration teams in the Arctic, for example.